MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Background

 Generative Adversarial Networks~\cite{goodfellow2014generative} model a game between a generative model (\textit{generator}) and a discriminative model (\textit{discriminator}).
 The generator $G$ maps an arbitrary noise distribution to the data distribution (\ie, the distribution of designs in our scenario), thus can generate new data; while the discriminator $D$ tries to perform classification, \ie, to distinguish between real and generated data.
 Both $G$ and $D$ are usually built with deep neural networks.
 As $D$ improves its classification ability, $G$ also improves its ability to generate data that fools $D$.
 Thus, a GAN has the following objective function:

-where $\mathbf{x}$ is sampled from the data distribution $P_{data}$, $\mathbf{z}$ is sampled from the noise distribution $P_{\mathbf{z}}$, and $G(\mathbf{z})$ is the generator distribution.
+where $\mathbf{x}$ is sampled from the data distribution $P_{data}$, $\mathbf{z}$ is sampled from a pre-defined noise distribution $P_{\mathbf{z}}$ (usually a standard normal or a standard uniform distribution), and $G(\mathbf{z})$ is the generator distribution.
 A trained generator thus can map from a predefined noise distribution to the distribution of designs.
 The noise input $\mathbf{z}$ is considered as the latent representation of the data, which can be used for design synthesis and exploration.
 Note that GANs often suffer from \textit{mode collapse}~\cite{salimans2016improved}, where the generator fails to capture all modes of the data distribution.
 In this work, by maximizing the diversity objective, mode collapse is discouraged as it leads to less diverse samples.